Sunday, March 10, 2019

 Zicree also writes about the 1983 movie and the deaths of actors Vic Morrow, Myca Dinh Lee, and Renee Chen in a helicopter accident when it was filmed at night.
 Lee and Chen were also underage and worked after hours.
 A jury acquitted director, John Landis and other key members of the crew.

 He also writes of the ‘80’s revival.
 Instead of insisting that remakes are bad and finding nothing to like, Zicree wrote that the quality of the ‘80’s episodes were equal to or better than those of the original series.
-He cites episodes like “Nightcrawlers” (in which a Vietnam vet's war ghosts), “Her Pilgrim Soul” (in which the spirit of a young girl appears in a holographic field and bonds with the scientist who finds her), and “Paladin of the Lost Hour” (in which an elderly man has possession of the last hour of eternity inside a small pocket watch.) as memorable.
+He cites episodes like “Nightcrawlers” (in which a Vietnam vet's war ghosts come to life and wreak havoc on a diner), “Her Pilgrim Soul” (in which the spirit of a young girl appears in a holographic field and bonds with the scientist who finds her), and “Paladin of the Lost Hour” (in which an elderly man has possession of the last hour of eternity inside a small pocket watch.) as memorable.

-One of the most provocative and memorable episodes of the ‘80’s is “Dead Man's Run” where a trucker (Steve Railsbeck) receives a job to ship souls into hell.
+One of the most provocative and memorable episodes of the ‘80’s, and this reviewer's favorite, is “Dead Run” where a trucker (Steve Railsbeck) receives a job to ship souls into Hell.
 He then finds that the Afterlife is run by the Moral Majority/Alt-Right and souls who are innocent are being taken.
-The episode won an award from GLAAD because one of the souls that the trucker helps get into heaven is that of a gay man (John De LaMay).
+The episode won an award from GLAAD because one of the souls that the trucker helps get into Heaven is that of a gay man (John De LaMay).

 The Twilight Zone Companion ends before the 2002 version and naturally no mention of the upcoming one.
 People wonder why does the show keep getting remade.
-Well as long as there are social issues, fear of the unknown, and stupid and cruel people doing stupid and cruel things there will always be a need for the Twilight Zone.
+Well as long as there are social issues, fear of the unknown, and stupid and cruel people doing stupid and cruel things there will always be a need for that place outside of space and time known as, The Twilight Zone.

 No comments: